michaeljoseph/cookiemonster/cookiemonster.md

 ---
 class: inverse, center
 # lightning talk ?
-## How I Learned To Stop Worrying And Love The CLI
+## How me Learned To Stop Worrying And Love The CLI
 ???
 **0.3.5**